booyouon/restaurantWebsite/README.md

 restaurantWebsite is a single-page fake restaurant.

 ## Features
-* Punk API used to generate the products in the menu.
+* Consumes Punk API to generate the products displayed in the menu.
 * Single-page responsive design with bootstrap.
 * CRUD reviews page that utilizes mongoDB through mongoose to generate new reviews, delete reeviews, and edit reviews.